Johannesvb/bankdata-case/README.md

 - View a list of accounts in a table view
 - Perform fund transfers between accounts

+The frontend includes solid-ui components that i have not written.

 ### Error handling:
 Errors are handled in the backend and displayed clearly in the frontend.
 Input validation is also included in the frontend to provide effective feedback for users.